rgb-archive/spec/01-rgb.md

 RGB allows the sender of a colored transaction to transfer the ownership of any asset in two slightly different ways:

 * **UTXO-Based** if the receiver already owns one ore more UTXO(s) and would like to "bind" its new tokens he is about to receive to this/those UTXO(s).
 This allows the sender to spend the nominal Bitcoin value of the UTXO which was previously bound to the tokens however he wants (send them back to himself, make an on-chain payment, open a Lightning channel or more).
-The UTXO is serialized as `SHA256D(TX_HASH || OUTPUT_INDEX_AS_U32)` in order to increase the privacy of the receiver.
+The UTXO is serialized as `HMAC_SHA256(KEY, TX_HASH || OUTPUT_INDEX_AS_U32)` in order to increase the privacy of the receiver.
 * **Address-Based** if the receiver prefers to receive the colored UTXO itself;

 ### RgbOutPoint

 `RgbOutPoint` is an entity that encodes the receiver of some tokens.
-It can either be a `Sha256d` entity when used in an UTXO-based transaction, to represent the double SHA256 of the pair (TX_HASH, OUTPUT_INDEX), or a 16-bit unsigned integer when used in an address-based transaction.
+It can either be a 256 bit entity when used in an UTXO-based transaction, to represent the HMAC_SHA256 of the pair (TX_HASH, OUTPUT_INDEX) protected by the key, or a 16-bit unsigned integer when used in an address-based transaction.

 When serialized, one more byte is added to encode which of the two branches is being encoded.
 Its value must be `0x01` for UTXO-based transactions and `0x02` for address-based ones.